Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Treasure

-Sergei's embalmed body is clothed in shining [+2 plate armor](compendium/items/2-armor.md).
+Sergei's embalmed body is clothed in shining +2 plate armor.

 #### Fortunes of Ravenloft

 If your card reading reveals that a treasure is here, it is inside the coffin next to Sergei's body.

 If your card reading indicates an encounter with [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] in this area, he is lying across Sergei's coffin, weeping.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] in this area, he is lying across Sergei's coffin, weeping.

 ### K86.
 Strahd's Tomb